HaloDAO/review-halo-bridge-handler-2021-08/Readme.md

 Because of the nature of decentralized blockchains, it is critical that the code that interacts with any of the chains involved in the transfer process are aware of [_chain reorganization_ (or _reorg_)](https://learnmeabitcoin.com/technical/chain-reorganisation).

 While discussing with the team, it became clear that the HAL service waits for three block confirmations before it considers a block as finalized.
 This is nowhere near the desired safety level for a cross-chain Bridge.
-For example, centralized exchanges use a minimum of 10 confirmations for any Ethereum / ERC20 transfer (we detailed this in issue #1).
+For example, centralized exchanges use a minimum of 10 confirmations for any Ethereum / ERC20 transfer (we provide more details in #1).

 The next question we asked ourselves was what should be a safe amount of block confirmations to consider a block as finalized for each of the chains involved.
 The Polygon chain has much faster block times and therefore requires a higher number of confirmations.
-We detailed our findings of this in issue #1.
+We detailed our findings in issue #2.

 We continued to review the code and communicate with the team while creating an overview of the architecture to help us better understand its trust model.